Opens 22 March 2025

 Use and changes over time

-From the end of the 19th century, the owners moved into the section of the palace on the corner of Travessa do Conde da Ribeira.
-They rented out a large part of the main building to private schools, such as Colégio Arriaga and Colégio Portugal.
-Later it housed a public school, the Liceu D. João de Castro, and between 1960 and 2002 (when it closed to the public), the Liceu Rainha Dona Amélia.
+From 1939 onwards, the family moved into the smaller part of the building and leased the area of the main building to the State for public educational institutions: from 1939 to 1947 it housed the Liceu D. João de Castro, between 1947 and 1960 the Liceu Rainha D. Leonor and finally, from 1960 to 2002 (when it closed to the public), the Liceu Rainha Dona Amélia.

 Alterations and conservation